Information for Parents

 • Students are involved with trip cleanup.
 Therefore, they may not be immediately available when their trip gets back to campus.
 Please allow an hour or more of trip cleanup before trying to reconnect with your student.

-• Trip clean-up does not impact participation in on campus New Student Orientation (NSO).
-All outdoor trips return by Tuesday evening (August 29th), and as soon as clean up from the trip is done, students can move into their residence hall room on Tuesday.
-New Student Orientation officially kicks off at 3pm on Wednesday giving parents and students plenty of time to get settled into campus before the activities of NSO begin.
+• Trip cleanup does not impact participation in on campus New Student Orientation (NSO).
+All outdoor trips return by Wednesday evening (August 27th, 2025), and as soon as cleanup from the trip is done, students can move into their residence hall room.
+New Student Orientation officially kicks off on Thursday (August 28th, 2025) giving parents and students plenty of time to get settled into campus before the activities of NSO begin.
 Check the New Student Orientation website for further details.

 • The best place to meet your student once they return is outside of their residence hall.
 They should be headed to their residence hall with their group after cleaning up.
 A cargo van will deliver their luggage and dorm room supplies from where it is stored to their residence hall.
 It’s a tradition that everyone on the trip helps each student move in; that way they all know where they live on campus.

-• NSTs (New Student Trips) are great ways to make friends prior to New Student Orientation.
+• New Student Trips (NSTs) are great ways to make friends prior to New Student Orientation.
 These new friendships are great for the students, but sometimes it’s a surprise for the parents.
 Suddenly, your student may not be as excited to see you as they are to spend time with their new friends exploring campus or Portland!
 This is a really good sign that your student will transition to college smoothly, but it also means that they may not be as eager to hang out with you after their trip.
 Just prepare yourself for this as your child travels on their path to become an independent adult.
-No college students usually turn down a meal at a restaurant, though, so that may be the best way to get their attention again, and perhaps meet some of their friends in the process.
+No college students turn down a meal at a restaurant, though, so that may be the best way to get their attention again, and perhaps meet some of their friends in the process!